Garner's Modern English Usage: Reception

-Novelist David Foster Wallace said, "The fact of the matter is that Garner's dictionary is extremely good ....
+Author David Foster Wallace wrote, "The fact of the matter is that Garner's dictionary is extremely good ....
 Its format ... includes entries on individual words and phrases and expostulative small-cap mini-essays."
-(An unabridged, much lengthier version of Wallace's essay, "Authority and American Usage", appeared in a 2005 anthology of essays entitled Consider the Lobster.)
-He commended Garner's stance on the linguistic descriptivism versus prescriptivism issue that lexicographers (dictionary writers) face.
+(An unabridged, much lengthier version of Wallace's essay, "Authority and American Usage", appears in his 2005 anthology of essays Consider the Lobster.)
+He commended Garner's stance on the linguistic descriptivism versus prescriptivism debate that lexicographers (dictionary writers) face.
 Garner's dictionary is prescriptive in aiming to uphold good English usage, but also concedes to variant forms and usage errors that are so widespread that there is no lexicographical hope of changing them.

 Garrison Keillor has called Garner's Modern American Usage one of the five most influential books in his library.
-Other critics, including John Simon, William Safire, Bill Walsh, and Barbara Wallraff, have praised the book's clear, simple, and nuanced guidance.
+Other critics, including John Simon, William Safire, and Bill Walsh have praised the book's clear, simple, and nuanced guidance.

-Michael Quinion of WorldWideWords.org said in his review that usage guides "row a course against the current of modern lexicography and linguistics", which are descriptive fields that often fail to "meet the day-to-day needs of those users of English who want to speak and write in a way that is acceptable to educated opinion."
-Quinion opined that Garner lays down rules without falling victim to "worn-out shibboleths or language superstitions".
+Michael Quinion of WorldWideWords.org said in his review that usage guides "row a course against the current of modern lexicography and linguistics", descriptive fields that often fail to "meet the day-to-day needs of those users of English who want to speak and write in a way that is acceptable to educated opinion".
+Quinion wrote that Garner lays down rules without falling victim to "worn-out shibboleths or language superstitions".

+In a study that compared Garner's usage guide to Henry Fowler's, Robin Straaijer said that the two have many similarities.
+He pointed out that Garner (who had expressed his admiration for Fowler's work) had organized his book in a similar format and agreed with Fowler on many usage debates.